 - Press the AUTO button.
-It displays the indication ⇒ Fig. 110 3. - Press keys (1) and (11) ⇒ Fig. 110 to adjust the desired temperature inside the vehicle.
+It displays the indication " Fig. 130 3. - Press keys "" Fig. 130 (1) and (1) to adjust the desired temperature inside the vehicle.
 We recommend +22 °C (+72 °F).

-A comfortable interior climate is quickly reached when a temperature of $+22\,^{\circ}\mathrm{C}$ (+72 $^{\circ}\mathrm{F}$) is set in automatic mode.
+A comfortable interior climate is quickly reached when a temperature of +22 °C (+72 °F) is set in automatic mode.
 Therefore, we recommend you not to change this adjustment, except as necessary to suit individual preferences or particular circumstances.
-It is possible to select interior temperatures from +18 $^{\circ}\mathrm{C}$ (+64 $^{\circ}\mathrm{F}$) to +29 $^{\circ}\mathrm{C}$ (+86 $^{\circ}\mathrm{F}$).
+It is possible to select interior temperatures from +18 °C (+64 °F) to +29 °C (+86 °F).
 If a lower or higher temperature is selected, LO or HI are respectively displayed on the screen.
 These are approximate temperatures which may slightly vary depending on the outside conditions.

-Climatronic maintains a constant temperature.
-To do so, it automatically regulates the supplied air temperature, the blower speed and the air distribution.
+Climatronic maintains an excellent, comfortable temperature by automatically adjusting the supplied air temperature, the blower speed and the air distribution.
 The system also considers the sunlight radiation, so there is no need for manual readjustment.
-Therefore, automatic mode almost always provides the best comfort for the vehicle occupants throughout the year.
+Therefore, automatic mode always provides the best comfort for the vehicle occupants throughout the year.